prapooskur/CarriAR/README.md

 **The problem**

-Since stores are either closed or unable to demo phones,
+Since stores are either closed or unable to demo phones, many people are instead purchasing online.
+However, this comes with many issues.
+First and foremost, the customer does not g